vanvalenlab/kiosk-console/docs/source/TROUBLESHOOTING.rst

     :alt: View on Read the Docs
     :target: https://deepcell-kiosk.readthedocs.io/en/master/TROUBLESHOOTING.html

 We've done our best to make the DeepCell Kiosk robust to common use cases, however, there may be unforeseen issues.
-In the following (as well as on our `FAQ <http://www.deepcell.org/faq>`_, we hope to cover some possible sources of fustration.
-If you run accross a new problem not listed in either location, please feel free to open an issue on the `DeepCell Kiosk repository <https://www.github.com/vanvalenlab/kiosk>`_.
+In the following (as well as on our `FAQ <http://www.deepcell.org/faq>`_, we hope to cover some possible sources of frustration.
+If you run across a new problem not listed in either location, please feel free to open an issue on the `DeepCell Kiosk repository <https://www.github.com/vanvalenlab/kiosk>`_.

 .. contents:: :local: